CoffeSiberian/Download-Spotify-Music-with-YouTubeDL/README.md

 ## Features

-Descarga tus canciones y playlist de spotify utilizando [yt-dlp](https://github.com/yt-dlp/yt-dlp "yt-dlp")
+Download your songs and playlist from Spotify using [yt-dlp](https://github.com/yt-dlp/yt-dlp "yt-dlp")

 ### How to use
 You can download the latest executable version [here](https://github.com/CoffeSiberian/Download-Spotify-Music-with-YouTubeDL/releases "here") to use but just remember to **set your Spotify API KEY and set your PlayList to public**